 If you’re going “cowboy” for instance, with your barbecue sauce brand, it might be everything from “Howdy Partner!” to a cowboy hat on your package, or Old West font types and a neck scarf on your bottle.
 Your spokesperson speaks like he’s right off the range in a deep friendly voice that adds sincerity and authenticity to the image.

-Unlike personal branding, social branding, and branding of large products like cars, refrigerators, and even houses, trying to convey brand personality in the retail environment with rapid turnover consumer products is mostly limited to what you see in the stores.
-Sure, social media can make a difference, commercial advertising can have an influence, but where the customer, the product, the money, and the decision all come together in retail is at the point of sale.
+Trying to convey brand personality in the retail environment with rapid turnover consumer products is mostly limited to what you see in the stores.
+This is unlike personal branding, social branding, and branding of large products like cars, refrigerators, and even houses.
+Sure, social media can make a difference, commercial advertising can have an influence.
+But where the customer, the product, the money, and the decision all come together in retail is at the point of sale.
 This is the place where consumer behavior can be influenced the most.

 Have you ever gone to the store and seen a single package from a brand placed in a display or on the shelf with products from a different brand?
 This is not a mistake.
 This was not done by some store clerk.
 They’re very keen on organization and category management.
 They want to keep all the brands together and would never mix one odd brand in a space allocated to another brand.
 So how did the oddball get there?
 It’s what we in the industry call a consumer swap.